Lymah123/100-days-of-code/daily-journal.md

 Day 86: 18/02/25

 I had issues with the receipts section so I worked on both the backend and the frontend of it.

+Day 87: 19/02/25

+No significant progress today, as I got stuck on debugging for seven hours plus, going from one troubleshooting issue to another.